dcheley/clock-in-out-code-challenge/README.md

   5) Open browser and enter 'localhost:3000' in the url bar to load the app!

 * Summary
 I tried to use as few gems as possible, along with a simple user experience and clean design.

+The database seeds include one user along with a week's worth of attendance info (in /db/seeds.rb) to display the weekly attendance section (in users#show).

+All functional testing was done manually within the console.
+I also conducted end to end testing with all features.